khorovatin/personal-website/README.md

 # personal-website
-My personal website, available at https://ken.horovatin.net
+My personal website build using R Blogdown, and available at https://ken.horovatin.net